Survey-2024/.github/profile/README.md

 ## Survey Microservices Project
+This is a learning project where a deployed Platform as a Service (PaaS) ecosystem serves as a solution for a survey submission/consumption scenario.

+Survey submitters download a survey in PDF format, fill it out offline, and upload it.
+Artificial Intelligence (AI) extracts the answers based on a trained model and persists them in a database.
+Survey reviewers can read survey answers without having to download and read the submitted PDF files.

+For any inquiries or demo requests, feel free to reach out either here or [LinkedIn](https://www.linkedin.com/in/cjd78/)!

 ![Survey Video](https://github.com/Survey-2024/.github/assets/13341430/3b8fd52f-78a3-4b75-a165-eabf0e2e43a6)

-This is a learning project primarily to see if a Platform as a Service (PaaS) ecosystem can serve as a solution for a basic survey submission requirement.

-The user experience is simple: download a survey in PDF format, fill it out offline, and upload it.
-Resources deployed in Azure will utilize Artificial Intelligence (AI) to process the survey answers.
-Additional resources will persist those answers in a database.

-Reviewers of surveys will be able to read survey answers without having to download the submitted PDF files.

 Imagine if this project was organized like a long-form version of interactive lab with business and technical requirements.